compsonicartslab/compsonicartslab.github.io/source/content/about.md

   -
 ---

-> ## The lab aims to become a research hub in developing sustainable, inclusive, and forward-thinking technologies that transform how we create, experience, and understand music.
+> ## The lab aims to become a research hub in developing sustainable, inclusive, and forward-thinking technologies that transform how we create, experience, and understand sound and music computing.

 The Computational Sonic Arts Laboratory (CSAL) is a research team based in the [Centre for Digital Music](https://www.c4dm.eecs.qmul.ac.uk/) (C4DM) at Queen Mary University of London dedicated to advancing the intersection of sonic arts and cutting-edge technology.
 The lab is led by [Dr Anna Xambó Sedó](https://www.c4dm.eecs.qmul.ac.uk/) and has been founded in 2025 as part of QMUL's Centre for Digital Music.